pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 - 6 5 4 self.change_x(-2)
 - 7 3 2 if pytch.key_pressed("a"):
 - 8 7 3 if self.x_position < 190:

-{{< learner-task >}}

-Put the script together using the code blocks provided!
-You can move the blocks by clicking them or dragging and dropping them into the provided script.
-You can reorder them using the reorder buttons or by dragging them and droping them into position.

-NOTE: Use the indentation buttons on the left of any block placed in the script to change their indentation.
-Remember, indentation is very important in Python

-Click the `Start Puzzle` button when you are ready to begin!

 {{< learner-task-help >}}